aviafrid781/Bike-Shop/README.md

-## Name of Website is "Bike SHOP" which is full stack website
+## Name of Website is "Bike SHOP" which is full stack  & responsive website
 ### i used for Fond-end For react.js,Meterial UI,firbase for login system
 ### For Back-end Node.js(Express),MongoDB database
 ### There are two way,if you are admin you can admin view And Admin feature .admin show manage all product,manage all order, to make another admin for admin view.manage all product like delete update.